jbuisine/macop/docs/source/documentations/solutions.rst

         @staticmethod
         def random(size, validator=None):
             """
-            Initialize solution using random data with validator or not
+            initialise solution using random data with validator or not
             """
             ...